This 2018 Japanese review subject was the relationships of organ memory and non-communicable diseases:

 “Organs cannot possess consciousness, so it might not be appropriate to consider whether a recalling process exists in organs.”

-Memory studies don’t require this consciousness to investigate even the brain organ’s areas and functions.
+Memory studies don’t require this consciousness to investigate even brain areas and functions.
 Researchers observe memory by measuring stimulus/response items like neuron activation and various levels of behavior.
 Consciousness is an emergent property.

 2. Regarding recall: An organ’s “engraved phenotype of altered organ responsiveness” may not have recall itself, but it doesn’t have a separate existence apart from its body.
 An organ can’t be removed from its body for very long and still be part of its body.

-When an organ is in its normal state as part of a body, it has access to recall-like functions via the “inter-organ communication of organ memory.”
+When an organ is in its normal state as part of a body, it has access to recall-like functions via “inter-organ communication of organ memory.”
 The review also mentioned: